 For information about the regional heats, please contact the local coordinators.

-Find out more about the competition concept here and view the 2015 Researchers’ Grand Prix trailer below with subtitles.
+Find out more about the competition concept here and view the 2016 Researchers’ Grand Prix below.